Wouldn’t it be nice to figure out a way to make money from your hobby?

 Hosting trivia nights is a fun way to turn your favorite social hobby into money.

-Restaurants, bars, and other venues are consistently hosting trivia nights, but many don’t want to go to the hassle of planning, marketing, and running the event.
+Restaurants, bars, and other venues often host trivia nights, but many don’t want to go to the hassle of planning, marketing, and running the event.

 You can promote trivia nights by creating event pages on social media or posting fliers on local business boards.
 Then earn money by running the events for these venues.
 Charge a flat rate or split the profits with the venue at the end of the night.